-New Oregon lab, seed certification bring standards to hemp
+Growers hope standards bring order to hemp industry ‘mess’

 AURORA, Ore.
-(AP) — A unit of wheat is a called a bushel, and a standard weight of potatoes is called a century.
+(AP) — A unit of wheat is called a bushel, and a standard weight of potatoes is called a century.
 But hemp as a fully legal U.S. agricultural commodity is so new that a unit of hemp seed doesn’t yet have a universal name or an agreed-upon quantity.

 That’s one example of the startling lack of uniformity — and accountability — in an industry that’s sprung up almost overnight since the U.S. late last year removed hemp from the controlled substances list.